peppedilillo/moon3viz/readme.md

 npm run dev
 ```

-You should get the visualization running in your favourite folder.
+You should get the visualization running in your favourite browser.